spiffe/java-spiffe/java-spiffe-helper/README.md

 `chmod 600 keystore_file_name`

-Make sure that the process running the JAVA-SPIFFE Helper has _write_ permission on the KeyStores files.
+Make sure the process running the JAVA-SPIFFE Helper has _write_ permission on the KeyStores files.

 ### Debug